ISMAIL-54/MarkDown/README.md

 # MarkDown
-A very simple markdown editor, I wrote it to learn basics of fyne.
+A very simple markdown editor, I wrote it to learn basics of Fyne toolkit.